c-blake/nio/FAQ.md

 ### 12: Why no bit fields/discriminated unions/even fancier things?

-This is a good question.
-Choosing the best least common denominator is hard.
+Choosing the best least common denominator is always hard.
-".N3:i5:i" instead of ".NC" with some prohibition on prefix multipliers might work as a syntax for bit fields.
 Discriminated unions (Nim's "variants") might be .N?C10C for a 10Byte union.
-One problem is that it is much less obvious what zip, rip, cut, and similar transforms mean in the presence of either.
-Obviousness is good, as are general tools.
+One problem is that zip, rip, cut, and similar transforms become hard to define.
+Related to bytes as a fundamental unit of addressability, ripped bit-fields (e.g. an `x.N3b5b`) already disrupt outermost dimension inference and need an adix/seqUint library.

 Another problem is PL portability.
-While available in C/C++/Nim/.., they may well be unavailable in NumPy/Julia/R/..
+While available in C/C++/Nim/.., they may be unavailable in NumPy/Julia/R/..
 This fanciness just slightly exceeds the floor of what many PLs consider necessary.
-If you are willing to give up the general tools & portability then you may be able to retain other nice aspects of NIO & handle these with a native typedef/object and some kind of sizeof, losing only data file portability to other PLs (or maybe to other compilers within the same PL).
-At this point the value of language-external format collapses.
+If you give up cross-PL tools & formats then you may be able to retain other nice aspects of NIO & handle these with a native typedef/object and some kind of sizeof, though.

 { `R` does not even do `float32` - to use NIO, you need `double` everywhere.
-Similar comments apply to `unsigned`.
+Similar comments apply to `unsigned` or bit-fields.
 So, some might say the type system is already "a half-step too fancy", but no `float` is a rare choice (one that has aged poorly with SIMD popularity) and support for `unsigned` is easy to both do & understand. }

 In any event, these cases can also be handled by the current NIO format but with higher-level interpretation, as with strings.
 Sadly, the interpretation is fancier than "pointers are repo indices".
-(Well, with discriminated unions you might just have however many files with the concrete types.)

 ### 13: What about filename limits, like 255 chars?